alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 -------------------------------------------------

 Summary
+    An :ref:`endpoints modifier trait <aws.endpoints#endpointsModifier-trait>`
-    Indicates that a services endpoints should be resolved using the standard regional
+    that indicates that a service's endpoints should be resolved using the standard AWS regional
     patterns:

     - Default: ``{service}.{region}.{dnsSuffix}``